Online Therapy for Children and Young People

 We understand how difficult it can be raising a child.
-Here at Onebright, we help make sure your child has access to expert professional therapy.
+Here at Onebright, we help make sure your child or teenager has access to expert professional therapy.

-Onebright remote therapy services for children and young people provide thorough clinical assessments and Cognitive Behavioural Therapy (CBT), Trauma Focused CBT (TFCBT), Interpersonal Psychotherapy (IPT) and Eye Movement Desensitisation and Reprocessing (EMDR) to help make sure every child or young adult in need has the best therapy possible.
+Onebright’s online therapy services for children and young people provide thorough clinical assessments and Cognitive Behavioural Therapy (CBT), Trauma Focused CBT (TFCBT), Interpersonal Psychotherapy (IPT) and Eye Movement Desensitisation and Reprocessing (EMDR) to help make sure every child, adolescent or young person in need has access to the best therapy possible.

-Onebright can help your child with mental health issues including anxiety, depression, social anxiety, obsessive compulsion disorder, separation anxiety and self harm.
+Onebright can support your child with a range of mental health issues including anxiety, depression, social anxiety, panic attacks, obsessive compulsion disorder (OCD), separation anxiety and self harm.

-Therapy can be extremely beneficial, whether you’re struggling with anxiety, depression or a number of other mental health and wellbeing challenges.
+Therapy can be extremely beneficial, whether your child is struggling with anxiety, depression, childhood trauma, or a number of other mental health and wellbeing challenges.

-Our suitability assessment is to understand more about the problems being faced, psychologically, emotionally and behaviourally and how these may be impacting at home and at school.
+When you choose child mental health therapy with Onebright, we take the time to understand more about the problems being faced, psychologically, emotionally and behaviourally and how these may be impacting your child at home and at school.

 All our therapy assessments and sessions are carried out online.
-Here are the steps and how they work.
+Learn what you can expect from our process below:

 Step 1